 The ability to drive meant I could now find employment and I was lucky to be offered a job with ITV Anglia News as a trainee journalist.
 The only issue was that this was based in Norwich, so I had to move out of my parent’s house in Cambridge and live on my own.

 I really enjoyed working for Anglia News but after eight years I was becoming more involved in campaigning for better rights for disabled people, so I left Anglia News to work for a campaigning charity for disabled motorists.
 Through my work here I learnt a lot about the Blue Badge scheme and driving and the barriers that disabled people face when trying to get mobile.
+You can read one of my articles on Blue Badges by clicking here.

 However, with the arrival of my son I decided to become self employed and now have what is known as a portfolio career.
 I do some work as a journalist, writing articles for websites and magazines, I sit on a number of committees including the Disabled Person’s Transport Advisory Committee (DPTAC) where I lead on personal mobility and the Civil Aviation Authority (CAA) consumer panel, and I work with a number of companies one of which is BAS.